A guide to frames, $2\pi$'s, scales and corrections in string compactifications: Introduction

 In Section 2, we present the 10d type IIB supergravity action in the string frame and the Einstein frame, using the two main choices of conventions for change of frames, and including the $SL(2,\mathbb{R})$ manifest action.
 In Section 3, we dimensionally reduce to 4d using a general warped compactification, and present the 4d Einstein frame in different conventions which, however, always allow to recover the unwarped limit from the warped case in an intuitive way.
-We identify the (warped) KK scale, presenting a single expression that covers the various conventions considered.
-In Section 4 we similarly work out the flux superpotential and gravitino mass, and show how the mass ratio $\frac{m_{3/2}}{m_{KK}}$ -- which not only determines whether we have a consistent supergravity description in 4d, but also controls the higher F-term corrections to KKLT/LVS type compactifications -- is of course convention-independent.
-In Section 5 we give the leading perturbative corrections to the K\"ahler potential and non-perturbative corrections to the superpotential in the most common conventions, again showing how the convention-independence can be made manifest.
+We identify the relations between the 4d Planck scale, (warped) string scales and (warped) KK scales.
+In Section 4 we similarly work out the flux superpotential and gravitino mass, and give the mass ratio $\frac{m_{3/2}}{m_{KK}}$, which not only determines whether we have a consistent supergravity description in 4d, but also controls the higher F-term corrections to KKLT/LVS type compactifications.
+In Section 5 we show the leading perturbative corrections to the K\"ahler potential and non-perturbative corrections to the superpotential in the most common conventions.
+For all the relations that we present, we provide both a single expression that covers the various conventions considered commonly in the literature, and a manifestly convention-independent expression with a uniform choice of frames and units.